jamie-harris36/calculator/README.md

 I ran the JavaScript code through [JSHint](https://jshint.com).

-There were no errors but there were quite a few warnings
+There were no errors but there were quite a few warnings.

 <details><summary>JavaScript Validation Warnings Page 1</summary>